abhideepghosh/JavaScript-Theory/README.md

 ## Promise Working
 **1.)
 Making a new promise (it recieves a function with 2 arguments) : syntax is given below.**
 `const p = new Promise(function(resolve,reject){
-    let a = 1+1; // what promise does or fetches i.e definition functionality defined here
+    let a = 1+1;   what promise does or fetches i.e definition functionality defined here

     if(a==2){
-        resolve("success") //pass anything in resolve eg. a message in this case }
+        resolve("success")  pass anything in resolve eg. a message in this case }
     else(
-        reject("failed") //pass anything in reject eg. a message in this case )
+        reject("failed")    pass anything in reject eg. a message in this case )
 })`